-If your course of studies presupposes an obligatory internship or if you need to do it in order to write your BA/MA thesis, then there are no legal obstacles for doing it.
-However, if you want to do an internship at your own wish (you do not have to do it according to your course of study), you should apply for leave of absence and show the application to the Foreigner’s office (Ausländerbehörde).
-The career service can assist you with finding an internship placement: https://www.tu-chemnitz.de/career-service/index.php?lang=en
+If your course of studies presupposes an obligatory internship or if you need to do it in order to write your BA/MA thesis, then there are no legal obstacles to doing it.
+However, if you want to do an internship at your own wish (you do not have to do it according to your course of study), you should apply for a leave of absence and show the application to the Foreigner’s office (Ausländerbehörde).
+The Career Service can assist you with finding an internship placement: https://www.tu-chemnitz.de/career-service/index.php

 You can travel for free on any type of public transport in Chemnitz and in any place within the VMS-zone.
 In addition, within Saxony, you can travel for free by train (only second class).
 Please note that the student card is valid for local train service only.

-If the town is situated in a zone other from VMS, you have to pay if you want to take a city bus.
+If the town is situated in a zone other than VMS, you have to pay if you want to take a city bus.
 For instance, if you want to visit Dresden.
-You use your student card in the train to Dresden, but in Dresden, you will need a ticket, if you want to take a bus or tram.
+You use your student card on the train to Dresden, but in Dresden, you will need a ticket, if you want to take a bus or tram.
 More information (in German): https://www.tu-chemnitz.de/stura/de/informationen-zum-studentinnen-jahresticket

-According to the German law, every household should pay the so called Rundfunkbeitrag (a fee for TV, radio, and internet).
+According to German law, every household should pay the so-called Rundfunkbeitrag (a fee for TV, radio, and internet).
 It is obligatory for everyone living in Germany, including foreigners.
 Even those who are deaf, blind, or do not understand German should pay the fee.
 Every household has to pay the fee.
-What does it meanfor you?
+What does it mean for you?